bit-dream/candied/README.md

 4. Encode to a raw CAN frame from a DBC message
 5. Use utility functions to help analyize DBC files.

-As of the time of writing, only 1 and 5 are supported with the aimed goal of acheiving all 5 (and more).

 ## Usage

 ### DBC Data structure